Your Need-To-Know Guide Before Organizing a Gaming (eSports) Event

 - Conduct a market survey (Market needs, current trends, competition, who are you targeting)

-- Network to learn more about your marketplace and whose apart of it in your area
+- Network to learn more about your marketplace and whose apart from it in your area

 Set financial parameters for your event (budget)